 The very best modern cameras are very good at working in low light.
 Having the highest ISO setting is good marketing for them.
 But even if the camera is capable of operating at extremely high ISO settings, the image quality at those settings might not be great.
 It will always be grainer than an image taken at a lower ISO setting.

-With these limits, it should be pretty apparent that you won't be able to pick up your smartphone or point and shoot camera, walk outside on a pitch-black night, and take great photos as you do in the middle of the day.
+With these limits, it should be pretty apparent that you won't be able to pick up your iPhone or point and shoot camera, walk outside on a pitch-black night, and take great photos as you do in the middle of the day.
 You're going to need some special techniques and tools to get your camera to work in the dark of night, and a nice DSLR or mirrorless body will help a lot.

 Some cameras have night photography settings built-in.
 These usually combine the settings discussed below in some way.
 Some create auto-processed HDR images by taking a selection of bracketed images.
 Regardless, they still have the same limits placed upon them.
 They are more often then not going to be blurry without proper planning.
 Here are 25 simple photography tips and tricks that will help you become better at your craft and take those stunning pictures that you always wanted.